codepath/android_guides/Creating-and-Using-Fragments.md

 public class SomeFragment extends Fragment {
 	ThingsAdapter adapter;
 	FragmentActivity listener;

-	// The onCreateView method is called when the Fragment instance should create its View object hierarchy.
+	// The onAttach method is called when the Fragment instance is associated with an Activity instance.
-	// Use onCreateView to get a handle to views as soon as they are freshly inflated
+	// This does not mean the Activity is fully initialized.
 	@Override
-	public View onCreateView(LayoutInflater inf, ViewGroup parent, Bundle savedInstanceState) {
-		View v =  inf.inflate(R.layout.fragment_some, parent, false);
-		ListView lv = (ListView) v.findViewById(R.id.lvSome);
-		lv.setAdapter(adapter);
-		return v;
+	public void onAttach(Activity activity) {
+		super.onAttach(activity);
+		this.listener = (FragmentActivity) activity;
 	}

 	// The onCreate method is called when the Fragment instance is being created, or re-created.
 	// Use onCreate for any standard setup that does not require the activity to be completed
 	@Override